QinghuaHao/Real_embedded_project/README.md

 - Server functions can be enhanced to improve reliability and security.
 This could include implementing better error handling, hardening communication channels, or adding new features such as remote monitoring or control capabilities.

-- We can prepare the system for deployment includes finalizing the hardware setup, optimizing the software for production, and testing it under real-world conditions similar to the intended use case.
+- The system can be prepared for deployment includes finalizing the hardware setup, optimizing the software for production, and testing it under real-world conditions similar to the intended use case.

 - Internet of Things (IoT) capabilities can be added to enable the system to communicate with other devices or over the Internet.